Construction in the right-of-way

 City streets are essential for movement throughout Ottawa’s communities.
 Damage to asphalt roads and sidewalks make vehicle, cyclist and pedestrian movement more challenging, and hasten the need for repairs or replacement, and damage to grass and interlock boulevards impacts storm water drainage and the overall aesthetics of a neighbourhood.

 Construction activities can present a risk of damage to the abutting street from such things as heavy machinery or material storage.
-The City has been collecting a Right-of-Way (ROW) Damage Deposit with every building permit application for the construction of a new residential, commercial or industrial building since September 2019.
+The City collects a Right of Way (ROW) Damage Deposit where there is the construction of a new residential, commercial, or industrial building, or where construction activities on private property pose a risk of damage to the City’s ROW.
 The purpose of this deposit is to help guarantee that the City’s streets are left in, or returned to, their pre-construction state following completion of the project.
 In the event the City must repair or clean-up the street after construction, the ROW Damage Deposit will be used to fund this work.

 The ROW Damage Deposit is being collected under the authority of the Road Activity By-law No. 2003-445.
 The ROW Damage Deposit does not apply to: